A Minnesota snow sampler

 One park is known for its trumpeter swans and one for its ruins and ice falls.
 Another has a suspension bridge and a Cubist landscape of tilted rock.

 Three of the parks are along one 50-mile stretch and can be sampled on a day trip.
 But that would be a shame, because the parks also are home to some of the most coveted guesthouses and camper cabins in Minnesota.

 One February, friends and I headed up to St. Croix State Park, which has two large and modern guesthouses.
-But first, we stopped at Wild River State Park, 10 miles east of North Branch and its outlet mall.
+But first, we stopped at Wild River State Park, 10 miles east of North Branch.